PiDelport/feminism-and-freedom-site/content/activities/activity-5.md

   (as [PDF][waves-of-feminism-pdf] or [DOCX][waves-of-feminism-doxc])
   of her Vox article ‘[The waves of feminism][waves-of-feminism]’ (ONLY the section on the 3ʳᵈ wave.)
 * Charlotte Kroløkke and Anne Scott Sørenson (2005).
-Three Waves of Feminism: From Suffragettes to Grrls (ONLY the section on the 3ʳᵈ wave.)
+  [Three Waves of Feminism: From Suffragettes to Grrls][feminism-suffragettes-grrls] (ONLY the section on the 3ʳᵈ wave.)
 * Shamim Meer (2013).
 Feminist contributions, challenges and claims

 [Constance Grady]: https://www.vox.com/authors/constance-grady